SpaxscE/lvs_base/zzz_readme_function_list.txt

 =========================================

-entity = ply:lvsGetVehicle() -- returns the lvs entity the player is currently driving or sitting in entity = ly:lvsGetWeaponHandler() -- returns the current weapon handler.
+entity = ply:lvsGetVehicle() -- returns the lvs entity the player is currently driving or sitting in entity = ply:lvsGetWeaponHandler() -- returns the current weapon handler.
 As driver this is always equal to ply:lvsGetVehicle()

 number = ply:lvsGetAITeam() -- returns the player's AI-Team